 Do not use aquarium salt with Hornwort or it will lose all its needles.

 Although this part of the article also refers to problems, I still decided to stress it out.
 As you already know, Hornwort is super hardy and almost unkillable, once it starts growing in the tank.
 However, there are also many reports that aquarists have problems with keeping it alive at all.
-They say that it starts dying immediately after buying and introduction to the tank.
+They say that it starts dying immediately after buying and introducing it to the tank.

 How is it possible?
 Why?